matrix-org/synapse/contrib/systemd-with-workers/README.md

 # Setup Synapse with Workers and Systemd

-This is a setup for using managing synapse with systemd including support for managing workers.
+This is a setup for managing synapse with systemd including support for managing workers.
 It provides a `matrix-synapse`, as well as a `matrix-synapse-worker@` service for any workers you require.
 Additionally to group the required services it sets up a `matrix.target`.
 You can use this to